-This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question: “Are Settlement Agreements taxable?”
+This factsheet sets out the taxation implications of a Settlement Agreement payment for employers and answers the question: “Are Settlement Agreements taxable?”

 Settlement Agreements are legally binding agreements between an employer and an employee, formerly known as a Compromise Agreement.
-If you are an employer letting staff go, employment law advice from a solicitor is essential.
+If you are an employer letting staff go, specialist Employment Law advice for employers from a solicitor is essential.

 It is usual for a Settlement Agreement to be entered into either shortly before or after terminating an employee’s employment.
-These agreements are often used when redundancies are made, but they can be used in various other situations.
+These agreements are often used when redundancies are made, but they can be used where there are conduct or capability issues.

-How Settlement Agreement payments are treated for tax purposes will depend on what kind of payment they are.
+How Settlement Agreement payments are taxed will depend on what kind of payment they are, as detailed below.

-All usual payments made up to the point that employment ends are subject to deductions for tax and national insurance in the normal way.
+All usual payments made up to the point that employment ends are subject to deductions for taxation and national insurance in the normal way.

-Very often an employee will have holiday owing to them when the employment ends.
-Employers are obliged to pay employees in lieu of accrued but untaken holiday when employment is terminated.
+Very often, an employee will have holiday owing to them when the employment relationship ends.
+You are obliged to pay your employees in lieu of accrued but untaken holiday when employment is terminated.
 Payments made in lieu of holiday are taxable.

-Since April 2018, all payments in lieu of notice (PILON) must be subject to tax and national insurance.
+Since April 2018, all payments in lieu of notice (PILON) must be subject to taxation and national insurance.

-This is regardless of whether or not there is a PILON clause in the employee’s contract of employment, which therefore closes this former tax loophole.
+This is regardless of whether or not there is a PILON clause in your employee’s contract of employment, which therefore closes this former taxation loophole.

 In addition, there is a new statutory formula that must be used to ensure that the correct amount of notice pay is taxed.